 Charles Simeon Sermons

 The Charles Simeon Sermon Series is held in the fall each year.
 The series’ namesake, Charles Simeon, pastored Holy Trinity Church in England for 54 years.
 Simeon practiced and taught the art of Biblical exposition in the early 19th century.
 This series is intentionally focused on helping the community recognize and appreciate preaching that examines scripture.

 “He was a lifelong bachelor and one of his greatest burdens was for university students, so there’s something very appropriate about the fact that the sermons here at Taylor are entitled the Simeon Sermons,” said Dr. Sinclair Ferguson, a theologian and seminary professor who is a past Simeon speaker.

 Sexuality and the Body

-Sex and the Cornfields is a program that has grown into an annual series of workshops, seminars, and panels aimed at creating a healthy space for dialogue regarding sexuality.
+Sexuality and the Body is a program that has grown into an annual series of workshops, seminars, and panels aimed at creating a healthy space for dialogue regarding sexuality, especially in relation to the Body of Christ.

-This series aims to provide opportunities for our university to grow in our understanding of ourselves and of others by increasing our awareness and discussion on sexual topics affecting all of us at a personal and cultural level.
-Well-known speakers, scholars, faculty and staff are integrated within the Sex and the Cornfields program to help frame and address our questions and conversations.
+This series aims to provide opportunities for our university to grow in our understanding of ourselves and others by increasing our awareness and discussion on sexual topics affecting all of us at a personal and cultural level.
+Well-known speakers, scholars, faculty and staff are integrated within the Sexuality and the Body program to help frame and address our questions and conversations.

 Examples of topics that we’ve sought to faithfully broach: